MapAnything: Universal Feed-Forward Metric 3D Reconstruction: Benchmarking Results

 \paragraph{Multi-View Dense Reconstruction:}

-We benchmark the performance of pointmaps, pose, depth \& ray directions estimation on an undistorted version of ETH3D \cite{SchoepSGSSPG2017}, ScanNet++ v2 \cite{YeshwLND2023}, and TartanAirV2-WB \cite{wang2020tartanair, ZhangKLJCQKJHRSW2025}, where, for each test scene, we randomly sample up to $N$ views that form a single connected component graph based on the pre-computed pair-wise covisibility of all images in the scene (this prevents disjoint sets of images as input). \cref{fig:comparison_graphs} shows that \coolname provides state-of-the-art dense multi-view reconstruction performance over other baselines using only image input, including VGGT \cite{WangCKVRN2025}.
+We benchmark the performance of pointmaps, pose, depth \& ray direction estimation on an undistorted version of ETH3D \cite{SchoepSGSSPG2017}, ScanNet++ v2 \cite{YeshwLND2023}, and TartanAirV2-WB \cite{WangZWHQWHKS2020, ZhangKLJCQKJHRSW2025}, where, for each test scene, we randomly sample up to $N$ views that form a single connected component graph based on the pre-computed pairwise covisibility of all images in the scene (this prevents disjoint sets of images as input). \cref{fig:comparison_graphs} shows that \coolname provides state-of-the-art dense multi-view reconstruction performance over other baselines using only image input, including VGGT \cite{WangCKVRN2025}.
 Beyond the performance using only images as input, we show that \coolname can leverage additional auxiliary geometric inputs for feed-forward inference to further increase reconstruction performance by a significant factor.
-Furthermore, we find \coolname is better than the bundle adjustment (BA) variant of the two-view baseline, Pow3R~\cite{JangWLAR2025}, which is also designed to leverage scene priors.
-In \cref{fig:qual_geometric_inputs}, we illustrate how the auxiliary geometric inputs improve \coolname.
-We also find that the reconstruction outputs from \coolname (using only images as input) display high fidelity, as shown in \cref{fig:qual_comparison}.
+Furthermore, we find that \coolname is better than the bundle adjustment (BA) variant of the two-view baseline, Pow3R \cite{JangWLAR2025}, which is also designed to leverage scene priors.
+We also find that reconstruction outputs from \coolname (using only images as input) display high fidelity, as shown in \cref{fig:qual_comparison}.

 \paragraph{Two-View Dense Reconstruction:}